 Regular budget meetings can also help keep up the momentum and enthusiasm required to reach your goals – so make sure that everyone is involved in the family budget meetings.

 Let’s face it, preparing a family budget is not the most exciting thing to do.
 Learning how to manage family finances can be stressful and aggravating.
-You can counterbalance those emotions by making it fun.
+You can counterbalance those emotions by making frugal budgeting fun.

 Curious how to budget money for family while still having fun?
-I happen to have a few ideas!
+I happen to have a few ideas on how to manage a family budget and have fun!

 Creating challenges is a fun way to commit to saving money as a family – because no one wants to lose.
 You can make up your own challenges – or join a fun one, like my $5 Food Challenge.